tomquirk/linkedin-api/README.md

 > No "official" API access required - just use a valid Linkedin account!

-Programmatically send messages, perform searchs, get profile data and more, all with only your Linkedin account!
+Programmatically send messages, perform searches, get profile data and more, all with a standard Linkedin account!

 ##### USE AT YOUR OWN RISK 😉
 This project should only be used as a learning project.
 Using it would violate Linkedin's Terms of Use.
 I am not responsible for your account being blocked (which they will definitely do.
 Hint: **don't use your personal Linkedin account**)